 Walk 6 Waterways & Town

-TEMPORARILY CLOSED DUE TO BYPASS WORK -- This walk starts and ends in the centre of Newtown.
+Now Reopened! -- This walk starts and ends in the centre of Newtown.
 It leads you out alongside the River Severn and its tributaries and includes some road and off-road walking.
 The walk returns through woods eventually skirting some industrial and residential areas to reach the town centre.
 The walk takes you around the western boundaries of Newtown.

 5.3 miles • 2 hours • Easy to moderate